zilan-turunc/dsa210_project/README.md

 This project aims to explore the relationship between TikTok usage patterns and the phases of the menstrual cycle.
 With social media playing a significant role in our daily lives, understanding its usage in the context of biological rhythms may provide insights into behavioral tendencies, emotional well-being, and productivity.
-By investigating how TikTok screentime and content engagement vary across different phases of the menstrual cycle, this project seeks to uncover meaningful patterns and contribute to discussions on digital consumption and personal health.
+By investigating how TikTok screentime and content engagement changes across different phases of the menstrual cycle, this project tries to uncover meaningful patterns and contribute to discussions on digital consumption and personal health.

 ---